 Candidates for undergraduate membership must have completed a minimum of two college courses in English language or literature beyond the usual requirements in freshman English.
 The candidate must have a minimum of a B or equivalent average in English and in general scholarship, must rank* at least in the highest thirty-five percent of his/her class, and must have completed at least three semesters or five quarters of college course work.
 (Local chapters may raise, but not lower, these criteria.)
 Candidates for undergraduate membership need not be majoring or minoring in the discipline of English. *This requirement may also be interpreted as 'have an overall B average in general scholarship' (e.g., 3.0 GPA on a 4.0 scale)."

-Ursuline's chapter also requires that candidates complete literary/scholarly activities in order to apply for Sigma Tau Delta membership.
+Ursuline's chapter requires that candidates have a 3.5 English and 3.0 overall grade point average and have done literary/scholarly activities in order to apply for Sigma Tau Delta membership.